 The installation gradually reveals the inner litanies of an object central to contemporary technology: copper.
 It was created as part of a larger investigation into a possible singularity event, when techno-automated intelligence and its material realities may come into friction and burst in unison.
 Through a series of experiments, moments of intense friction between raw copper (matter) and digital information (abstraction) are accelerated to shed light on the impending burst.

-The technical object, in its most contemporary form, relies on the discretization and standardization of matter in order to perform ever more intense and uniform operations.
+The technical object in its most contemporary form relies on the discretization and standardization of matter to perform ever more intense and uniform operations.
 How is it that in order for such objects to come into existence, matter must be tamed, its processes obscured, and its rawness broken down into discrete pieces?
-While we encounter these objects in their industrialized, sharp, black-boxed formats, the materials upon which they are built may contain at their core intricate histories and agendas beyond their superficial appearance.
-What are the states upon which serialized matter becomes discursively multiple again?
+While we encounter these objects in their industrialized, sharp, black-boxed formats, the materials from which they are constructed may, at their core, contain intricate histories and agendas beyond their superficial appearance.
+What are the states in which serialized matter becomes discursively multiple again?